White woman in sweater, headset in online class with popcorn, croissant snacks

 Related: Picking a College as a Homeschooler

-With these four simple tips, creating your own support network as a homeschool student will seem lot less daunting.
+With these four simple tips, creating your own support network as a homeschool student will seem a lot less daunting.
 Just because you’re homeschooled doesn’t mean there aren’t any resources out there available to you!
 Above all, remember to make connections wherever you can, whether it's with a senior you meet at work or a friend of your grandfather who was a recruiter for Harvard back in the day.
 Opportunities present themselves everywhere, so keep your eyes open and your business cards ready (just kidding—no cards necessary).

 Like what you’re reading?